Purdue-CS193/homework-0-vmalhotra823/index.md

 ### Markdown
 # vidhita's first cs 193 homework
 ### favourite things about cs193
-   -i love the TAs,they are approachable
+   - i love the TAs,they are approachable
-   -the class is fun
+   - the class is fun
-   -learning seems easier
+   - learning seems easier

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for